wurstscript/wurstscript.github.io/_doc/tutorials/wurstbuild/dependencies.md

 ## Dependencies

+The project's dependencies are listed at the top of the `wurst.build` file and downloaded when the project is installed using `grill install`.
+A dependency is a simple url to a public git repo, which can be pulled by the setup.
+Projects created by the setup include the standard library dependency by default: `https://github.com/wurstscript/wurstStdlib2`.

+To add a dependency run `grill install` with a valid, accesible git repo url, e.g. `grill install https://github.com/frotty/frentity`.
+This will checkout the dependency locally and also add an entry to the `wurst.build` file.

 The setup does no version locking for now, but this is planned for a future version.
 Transitive dependencies will not be resolved.
 You can target specific branches using a suffix, e.g. `https://github.com/wurstscript/wurstStdlib2:pre1.29`.

-A dependency is a simple url to a public git repo, which can be pulled by the setup.
-Projects created by the setup include the standard library dependency by default: `https://github.com/wurstscript/wurstStdlib2`.

-To add a dependency run `grill install` with a valid, accesible git repo url, e.g. `grill install https://github.com/frotty/frentity`.
+## Build Map Data

+Following the dependencies is the build map data, which offers most of the settings you would normally find in the `Scenario Settings` in the World Editor.
+Such as the description, players, forces and the loading screen.
+The configuration will then be applied to the input map of any run or build task of the project.